 - Poor short-term memory

 - Difficulty making decisions

 - Difficulty solving problems

-What To Expect At A Benzodiazepine Detox
+What To Expect From The Benzo Detox Process

 You will complete an intake procedure and be given a tour of the facility.
 During this time, the detox staff will inquire about your substance use history and get any pertinent medical data.
 This will also be your opportunity to discuss any questions or concerns you may have about the detox process.
 You will be paired with a counselor who will oversee your stay at the facility.
 We will also show you to your accommodations and ensure that you are comfortable.